Nine call center initiatives to consider

 Empathy, exceptional listening skills (and a willingness to listen to the customer) are also important traits for call center reps to possess.
 Because your call center representatives play a major role in how your company (or your clients’ companies) are perceived by customers, your reps’ characteristics have a big impact on quality.
 Other important characteristics include:

 This collection of tips and common characteristics is intended to help leaders, human resource professionals, and managers in the call center.
 Each entry is specifically chosen to assist in finding, training, and retaining those rockstar call center reps that will make your facility perform at its best.
-The following tips are in no particular order, but are intended to provide a framework for what to look for in a call center representative to ensure long-term career success (and in turn, successful outcomes for your call center)
+The following tips are in no particular order, but are intended to provide a framework for what to look for in a call center representative to ensure long-term career success (and in turn, successful outcomes for your omnichannel contact center).

 “In the book, The Pursuit of Social Business Excellence, which I co-authored with colleague Brad Martin, we talk about the six critical elements to social business success: Culture, People, Strategy, Process, Structure, and Technology.
 The profile of the very best talent is a ‘social employee’ who goes above and beyond to contribute to the success of the business.
 In order to find these people, businesses must know what to look for and how to best recruit them.